agentmorris/agentmorrispublic/drone-datasets.md

 * <a href="https://www.linkedin.com/in/edbayes/">Ed Bayes</a>

 Email <a href="mailto:agentmorris+dronedatasets@gmail.com">Dan</a> if anything seems off, or if you know of datasets we're missing.

+As a bonus, this page is also a temporary holding place for a list of <i><a href="#publicly-available-models-for-wildlife-detection-in-droneaerial-images">models</a></i> for wildlife detection in aerial/drone imagery.

 ## Publicly available datasets